Media Home | Fast Facts | Recent Articles | Press Releases | Photo Gallery

 - The Plattsburgh Air Force Base, closed in 1995, was the longest active military installation in the United States.

-- Samuel de Champlain first sailed into the lake that now bears his name and claimed for France in 1609.
+- In 1609, on behalf of France, Samuel de Champlain first sailed the lake that now bears his name.

-- Lake Champlain is the sixth largest lake in the U.S. stretching 120 miles north to south with 600 miles of shoreline.
+- Lake Champlain is the 13th largest lake in the U.S., stretching 120 miles north to south with 600 miles of shoreline.

 - Lake Champlain is 12 miles across at its widest point.

-- A year round ferry crosses Lake Champlain to connect Plattsburgh to the state of Vermont.
+- A year round ferry crosses Lake Champlain, connecting Plattsburgh to Grand Isle, Vermont.

 - With a maximum depth of 400 feet, Lake Champlain features more than 80 species of warm and cold-water fish.

-- FLW Outdoors named Lake Champlain & Plattsburgh one of the hottest bass-fishing destinations in 2006.
+- FLW Outdoors named Lake Champlain, near Plattsburgh particularly, one of the “Hottest Bass-Fishing Destinations” in 2006.

 - The Adirondack Park is the largest park in the mainland United States with more than 6 million acres – about the same size as the state of Vermont.